redvjs/BankingApp/README.md

     Withdraw: Users can withdraw funds from their accounts.
     Transaction Logging: All transactions are logged and can be reviewed by the user.

+Extensions and Future Improvements:

+    Functionality Enhancements:
+        -Password protection: Add password protection for user accounts to enhance security.
+Ensure passwords are hashed before storing them.
+        - Admin Mode: Implement an admin mode to allow administrators to view and manage all user accounts, which can be useful for maintaining the system.
+        - Interest Calculations and Transfers: Add features like interest calculations for savings and the ability to transfer money between accounts to make the system more comprehensive.

 Prerequisites:

     Python 3.x